VicenteAguileraPerez/blocpattern/README.md

 ## BLoC Pattern

-The BLoC Pattern is a develope's pattern, which means Bussiness Logic Component.
+The BLoC Pattern is a development pattern, which means Bussiness Logic Component.
 This pattern says that we need to separate in a component i.e. a class all our bussiness logic of the UI.
 Then we connect them, namely the BLoC with the UI.
 This implementation allows in a near furure, scale the application.